Packman28334/PIDPlayground/README.md

 # PID Playground
-**Built for FRC9562**
-PID Playground is a simple embeddable web game designed to teach the basics of PID tuning to FRC students.
+Built for FRC team 9562, PID Playground is a simple embeddable web game designed to teach the basics of PID tuning to FRC students.
 Users are given a simple simulated mechanical system and asked to tune a PID controller to reliably reach the setpoint.